Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 Welcome to the 4 month sleep regression month.

 If you hadn’t noticed sleep cycles of 45 minutes previously, you may well this month.
 Your baby is entering the period where they can begin to use their positive sleep associations to start to settle themselves to sleep and back to sleep.
-This can be an important skill to work on if you start to notice 2 hourly wake-ups at night.
+This can be an essential skill to work on if you start to notice 2 hourly wake-ups at night.
 Re-settling when not hungry will help prevent reverse cycling, and encourage natural consolidation of night sleep.

-Wonder week leap 5
+Wonder Week Leap 5

 26 weeks old (6-7 months)

-The biggest month for sleep changes so far!
+It's the biggest month for sleep changes so far!

-Starting solids affects the gut and how your baby feels with new bi products of food digestion.
+Starting solids affects the gut and how your baby feels with new bi-products of food digestion.

-Wonder week leap 6
+Wonder Week Leap 6

 37 weeks old (9-10 months)

-By 8 months your baby has object permanence, they understand when you leave the room you still exist, this can lead to separation anxiety, which may disturb bed time settling.
-Try pop ins or sitting quietly while your baby settles to sleep.
+By 8 months, your baby has object permanence; they understand when you leave the room, you still exist.
+This can lead to separation anxiety, which may disturb bedtime settling.
+Try pop-ins or sitting quietly while your baby settles to sleep.

-Wonder week leap 7
+Wonder Week Leap 7

 46 weeks old (11-12 months)